sciety/sciety/static/about.md

 The User Story Map shows the scenarios we've been working on (at the top), the work we're currently doing (nearer the bottom) and what we're planning next (at the bottom).
 The items across the top show the user journey backbone and are grouped by functionality so that you can see which areas we're concentrating on.
 You can [learn more about this type of visualisation here](https://www.jpattonassociates.com/user-story-mapping/).

-## <a name="next-focus">Our immediate next focus</a>
+## <a name="scope">Scope</a>

 To aid in the rapid development of the application we have deliberately left some key features for later:

--   Persistence: at present all user entered data is lost with each new deployment.
+-   Content: only evaluations of bioRxiv content are currently supported.
--   Authentication: a user should have to log in to post a review under the umbrella of an editorial community.
+-   Authentication: there is no concept of users, customizations are just saved in a cookie.
--   Branding: we don't yet have a name for this application!
+-   Branding: we don't yet have a name for this application.

 ## <a name="future-direction">Future direction and considerations</a>